Wednesday, 14 April 2021

 HF Transceiver IF Amplifier Module

-"Cascode IF Amplifier & AGC For The G6LBQ Irwell HF Transceiver Project"
+"Cascode IF Amplifier & AGC for the G6LBQ Irwell HF Transceiver Project"

 My version of the Cascode IF amplifier is based on Wes Hayward's (W7ZOI) & Jeff Damm's (WA7MLH) as presented in QST magazine December 2007.